-The theme of REACH Equity is to develop and test interventions that reduce racial and ethnic disparities in health by improving the quality of patient-centered care in the clinical encounter across settings, diagnoses, stages of illness, and throughout the life course.
+The theme of Duke Center for Research to Advance Healthcare Equity is to develop and test interventions that reduce racial and ethnic disparities in health by improving the quality of patient-centered care in the clinical encounter across settings, diagnoses, stages of illness, and throughout the life course.

 Our logo and this graphic illustrate the difference between equity and equality, which applies to the work we do.